vulppi-dev/bunbox/libs/tree/README.md

 **Events:**

-- `add-child: [child: BaseNode]` - Emitted when a child is added
+- `add-child: [child: Node]` - Emitted when a child is added
-- `remove-child: [child: BaseNode]` - Emitted when a child is removed
+- `remove-child: [child: Node]` - Emitted when a child is removed
-- `rename: [node: BaseNode, oldName: string, newName: string]` - Emitted when a node is renamed
+- `rename: [node: Node, oldName: string, newName: string]` - Emitted when a node is renamed
-- `enabled-change: [node: BaseNode]` - Emitted when enabled state changes
+- `enabled-change: [node: Node]` - Emitted when enabled state changes

 ### `Root<P, M, T>`

-Extends `BaseNode` and manages global indices for all nodes in the tree.
+Extends `Node` and manages global indices for all nodes in the tree.

 **Additional Properties:**